 As well as being a reasonable framework to help consumers feel safe online, chargebacks are also a way for fraudsters to try their luck and get goods and services for free.
 This fraud can be consumers just trying it on a bit, so called, “friendly fire;” or people using stolen credit card details to transact online, with the intent of committing fraud.

-Consumers have up to 540 days to claim a chargeback on their VISA card
+Consumers have up to 120 days to claim a chargeback

 The chargeback process is there to protect consumers from bad situations.
 However,even though many people will claim a chargeback perfectly legitimately.
 Many don’t.
 The chargeback relies upon there being evidence of breach of contract, so as a trader you need to be able to prove that the customer claim is not right.
 That’s not always easy, especially if you provide digital services and no goods are physically shipped and logged.